NVE/ebm/docs/source/energy_use/methods.rst

    - Distribution of :ref:`heating systems <Aggregating the heating systems>` across the building stock
  * **heating systems efficiency**
    - Thermal efficiency of heating systems

+Energy use per year can be broken down into energy use per purpose and energy product across building categories and building codes.